italiangrid/voms/documentation/sysadmin-guide/3.0.0/index.md

 service voms-admin start
 ```

 ### Reconfiguring the information system

 Configuration files for voms information providers are now provided by voms.
-In order to properly configure
-the informaton provider for voms follow the instructions [here](#bdii).
+To configure the information providers for voms follow the instructions [here](#bdii).

-If you wish to configure EMIR follow the instructions [here](#EMIR).
+To configure EMIR follow the instructions [here](#emir).

 ## Clean installation instructions<a name="Installation">&nbsp;</a>